CodingItWrong/codingitwrong.com/_posts/2019-05-13-spring-framework-an-opinionated-intro.md

 Download and install the latest version of [IntelliJ IDEA][intellij]--be sure to choose the free Community edition rather than the paid Ultimate edition.

-Downoad a copy of [PostgreSQL][postgres] as well--on macOS, an especially easy option is [Postgres.app][postgres.app].
+Download a copy of [PostgreSQL][postgres] as well--on macOS, an especially easy option is [Postgres.app][postgres.app].
 You'll need a Postgres client to connect to the database as well.
 A nice free macOS GUI client is [Postico][postico].
 Start your Postgres server, then connect to it and create a database named `springboot_videogames`.

 Next go to <https://start.spring.io> -- this is Spring Initializr, a tool to help configure starter Spring projects.
 Choose the following: